 Is it really necessary to use revision numbers AND dates?

+While 'date' is mentioned in the standard as example identification info, and there's nothing about revision numbers, it doesn't mean they're wrong.
 The standard does not specify what method you must use, simply that you have an effective method.
 You can choose what works for you.
-If you want to use colour codes instead of dates or numbers to mark revisions, that is completely up to you.
-But you MUST be able to demonstrate that it works effectively.
+If you want to use colour codes instead of dates or numbers to mark revisions, that is completely up to you - but you MUST be able to demonstrate that it works effectively!

 Note that even if you only use dates for your internal documents, your Document Register will still need a column for both numbers and dates to allow you to track external documents with revision numbers.